spattamatta/matkit/README.md

      The VASP pseudo-potentials ``<path-to-vasp-pseudopotentials>`` directory shall contain subdirectories ``potpaw_LDA`` and ``potpaw_PBE`` as shipped by VASP.

 ## Job management
 We provide a light-weight manager-worker based *taskfarmer* called the **pytaskfarmer** as a part of this package, to run a large number of jobs (the jobs can be of different granularity), under a single (or multiple) SLURM job submission environment.
 All workflows in MaTKit use the pytaskfarmer.
+Refer to [pytaskfarmer.md](docs/pytaskfarmer.md) for the usage of the taskfarmer.
+Note that this taskfarmer is generic and can be used for any other jobs not necessarily related to MaTKit or even materials science.

 ## License